 There are dozens of species of agave found in cultivation, including many species that grow into giants.
 Some of the more popular species include:

 - Agave americana: Sometimes called the century plant, it has beautiful bluish leaves with prominent, saw-tooth spines.
-A variegated variety, A. americana "Marginata," is also available.
-These grow very large.
+A variegated variety, A. americana "Marginata," grows very large.

 - Agave victoriae-reginae: This small agave has upright leaves tipped with black spines that only measure about 10 inches in height.